Shoppers abandoning their carts on your site?

 Your first port of call when attempting to reduce your site’s abandoned cart recovery rate, then, is to speed up your website.
 Audit it, reduce the number of plugins, optimize your images, and – if necessary – strip back your site’s design.
 Your fancy theme may look nice.
 But chances are it contains a lot of superfluous code bogging your site down – and you don’t want to prioritize style over sales.

-Want to know more about why speed matters in 2023?
+Want to know more about why speed matters?
 We’ve got you.

 #2.
 Leverage Abandoned Cart Emails